Long Beach State visits Hardy and CSU Bakersfield - WTOP News

 Bakersfield, California; Saturday, 9:30 p.m.
 EST

-BOTTOM LINE: CSU Bakersfield plays Long Beach State after CJ Hardy scored 20 points in CSU Bakersfield’s 75-64 victory against the UC Davis Aggies.
+BOTTOM LINE: CSU Bakersfield hosts Long Beach State after CJ Hardy scored 20 points in CSU Bakersfield’s 75-64 victory against the UC Davis Aggies.

 The Roadrunners are 5-1 in home games.
-CSU Bakersfield is fifth in the Big West in rebounding with 33.9 rebounds.
-Corey Stephenson leads the Roadrunners with 6.1 boards.
+CSU Bakersfield has a 0-2 record in games decided by less than 4 points.

-The Beach have gone 2-1 against Big West opponents.
-Long Beach State ranks fifth in the Big West shooting 34.1% from 3-point range.
+The Beach are 2-1 in conference games.
+Long Beach State has a 2-7 record against opponents over .500.

-CSU Bakersfield averages 74.0 points per game, 3.5 more points than the 70.5 Long Beach State allows.
-Long Beach State averages 66.8 points per game, 3.3 fewer than the 70.1 CSU Bakersfield allows.
+CSU Bakersfield’s average of 6.4 made 3-pointers per game this season is only 0.9 fewer made shots on average than the 7.3 per game Long Beach State gives up.
+Long Beach State averages 6.5 made 3-pointers per game this season, 0.4 fewer makes per game than CSU Bakersfield gives up.

-The Roadrunners and Beach square off Saturday for the first time in conference play this season.
+The Roadrunners and Beach meet Saturday for the first time in Big West play this season.

-TOP PERFORMERS: Marvin McGhee averages 2.4 made 3-pointers per game for the Roadrunners, scoring 12.2 points while shooting 36.4% from beyond the arc.
+TOP PERFORMERS: Jemel Jones is shooting 47.4% and averaging 15.8 points for the Roadrunners.

 LAST 10 GAMES: Roadrunners: 4-6, averaging 70.1 points, 32.3 rebounds, 11.0 assists, 6.5 steals and 2.9 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 70.1 points per game.